MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

 Don’t write a long Word document and send it to us.
 Instead, look carefully at each page of your chosen MySimpleSite demo.
 Click around the different pages, looking at the various styles and layouts that are available.
 Think about which ones would be a good way to present your content.

 You can then write the text for your website and find images that will work well with the design.
-For example:

 - The theme might have a nice 4-column layout for displaying unique selling points or features with an icon over each point.
 Think of your 4 main selling points or features.
 Write text to describe each one that is exactly the same length as the text on the theme demo site.
 (Each point should be the same length so that it lines up nicely.)